Retainers keep your bite in place.

 A clear retainer is made of translucent plastic and molded to fit your teeth in their new position perfectly.
 These retainers are most common these days as they are removable and virtually invisible.
 It is important that you wear this type of retainer as specified because it will only work as long as you follow the instructions of your Belton orthodontist.

-These retainers are also called a wire retainers and consist of a wire that clasps on to a plastic body that goes on the roof of your mouth for the upper arch and alongside your tongue for the lower arch.
+These retainers are also called wire retainers and consist of a wire that clasps onto a plastic body that goes on the roof of your mouth for the upper arch and alongside your tongue for the lower arch.
 It is also removable but could be slightly bulkier than the clear retainers.
 While it can be more durable than clear retainers, it is more challenging to keep clean and could cause a change in speech.

 How to use a retainer properly?

 If you have a removable retainer the instructions on how often and how long to wear it may vary depending on your specific case.
-However, for the first few months after your orthodontic treatment, a general rule of thumb for removable retainers is to wear it at all times except for eating and cleaning.
+However, for the first few months after your orthodontic treatment, a general rule of thumb for removable retainers is to wear them at all times except for eating and cleaning.

 Retainers can be very fragile and need to be handled with care.
-Do not store your removable retainers in your pocket or on Keeping your retainers clean is crucial for its durability and your oral wellbeing.
+Do not store your removable retainers in your pocket or on Keeping your retainers clean is crucial for their durability and your oral wellbeing.
 For a bonded retainer, you would clean it as a part of your regular dental hygiene routine.
 Since it can’t be removed for cleaning, you will have to use a Waterpik or floss threader to floss between your teeth.
 Whereas for a removable retainer, you can clean it with lukewarm water, a soft-bristled toothbrush, and toothpaste after every meal.
 Use caution while scrubbing your retainers to avoid any abrasions or scratches.

 If you have any questions or concerns regarding retainers, please contact us and we will be happy to assist you.
 Our experienced orthodontists and team will make sure you have all the information and resources you need to take care of your smile and make sure it lasts.